salt-die/sacks/README.md

 * iterators
     * Peek - An iterator-wrapper that allows one to peek at the next items without consuming them.
 * mappings
+    * AdaptiveRadixTree - *unfinished*
     * Bijection - A one-to-one mapping. `reverse` method allows reverse-lookup.
     * Dictch - Dict with choice.
 Exposes a sequence of the keys of the mapping, `as_sequence`, for use with `random` module.
 * primitives
     * Block - Primitive element of a doubly-linked list.
+    * RadixNode - Primitive element of an Adaptive Radix Tree.
 * sequences
     * IndexedSet - An indexable set.
     * Necklace - An immutable sequence that "wraps-around".